oynaT/arcade-wp/README.md

 - **Footer Widgets**: Two widget sidebars are registered in the footer.

 - **Dynamic Menu**: A custom dynamic menu is registered and displayed in the theme.

+- **Demo Server**: A live demo of the project is hosted on a server and can be accessed at [https://arcade.webbies.bg/](https://arcade.webbies.bg/) for testing and exploration.